PX4/PX4-user_guide/en/ros/ros2_comm.md

 # PX4-ROS2 bridge

-This section of the guide focus on the bridge between PX4 and ROS 2, made available through the *microRTPS* bridge and resulting products to interface with ROS 2, *px4_ros_com* and *px4_msgs* ROS 2 packages.
+This section of the guide focusses on the bridge between PX4 and ROS 2, made available through the *microRTPS* bridge and resulting products to interface with ROS 2, *px4_ros_com* and *px4_msgs* ROS 2 packages.

 It also provides information in how to:
 1. Connect ROS 2 nodes with PX4 (via the *microRTPS* Bridge, and using the `px4_ros_com` package)
 1. Connect ROS (ROS "version 1") nodes with PX4 by additionally using the `ros1_bridge` package to bridge ROS2 and ROS (1).